actualbudget/docs/docs/getting-started/starting-fresh.md

 difficult or impossible to reduce or remove from your daily life.
 Most of these are reoccurring bills, either monthly, quarterly or yearly.
 Many of the categories in this group have fixed amounts, or the amount does not fluctuate too much over the course of a year.
-Example of spending categories in this group are Rent, Mortgage, Insurance, Internet, Electricity, Propety tax, etc. You can not stop paying your rent, mortgage or property taxes - because you'll be out of a place to live.
+Example of spending categories in this group are Rent, Mortgage, Insurance, Internet, Electricity, Property tax, etc. You can not stop paying your rent, mortgage or property taxes - because you'll be out of a place to live.
 Stopping paying insurance is dumb.
-It is near impossible to live without electriity, or Internet.
+It is near impossible to live without electricity, or Internet.

 2. **Debt**.
 Create a separate category group if you have more than one kind of debt.
 Typical categories in this group are Mortgage, Car Payments, Student Loans, Short Term Credit.